- 4.33% APY on USD balances

 Avoid flashing signs of wealth, keep valuables at home and stay aware of your surroundings at all times.
 Consider keeping your wallet concealed in your pocket or using a money belt to keep your funds out of arm’s reach.

 Get travel insurance quotes for your vacation in Croatia

-However, just like traveling anywhere Croatia presents a unique set of risks, which is why every travelers needs travel insurance.
+However, just like traveling anywhere, Croatia presents a unique set of risks, which is why every traveler needs travel insurance.
 Travel insurance for Croatia covers:

 - Lost luggage

 More guides on Finder

 How to buy Honor stock when it goes public